akashshinde700/Notes/nodejs/node3.markdown

 4. **Poll**: Fetches new I/O events and executes I/O-related callbacks.
 5. **Check**: Executes `setImmediate` callbacks.
 6. **Close Callbacks**: Executes callbacks for closed resources (e.g., `socket.on('close', ...)`).

+# Node.js Main Thread and Event Loop Execution Flow

+The main thread in Node.js handles the JavaScript execution and orchestrates the event loop.
+Here's how it works:

+---

+## 1. Initialize Project

+- Node.js starts by initializing the runtime environment.

+---

+## 2. Top-Level Code

+- Executes synchronous code at the top level of the script (e.g., variable declarations, function definitions).

+---

+## 3. Require Modules

+- Loads required modules (e.g., `crypto`, `fs`, `os`) synchronously during the initialization phase.

+---

+## 4. Event Callback Registration

+- Registers callbacks for asynchronous operations (e.g., `setTimeout`, `setImmediate`, I/O events).

+---

+## 5. Start Event Loop

+The event loop begins processing tasks in the following order:

+1. **Expired Timer Callbacks**
+   Executes `setTimeout` and `setInterval` callbacks that have reached their timeout.

+2. **I/O Polling**
+   Handles I/O-related callbacks (e.g., file reads, network requests).

+3. **Set Immediate Callbacks**
+   Executes `setImmediate` callbacks in the check phase.

+4. **Close Callbacks**
+   Runs callbacks for closed resources (e.g., `socket.on('close', ...)`).

+---

+## 6. Task Completion Check

+- After each phase, Node.js checks if there are pending tasks (timers, I/O, or callbacks).
+- **No pending tasks:** The event loop exits, and the process terminates.
+- **Pending tasks:** The event loop continues to the next iteration.

+---

+##  Thread Pool Offloading

+CPU-intensive tasks are offloaded from the main thread to the thread pool to avoid blocking the event loop.
+Common tasks include:

+- **Crypto**: Operations like `crypto.pbkdf2` for hashing.
+- **File System (fs)**: Reading or writing large files.
+- **OS**: System-level operations using the `os` module.
+- **Compression**: Tasks like `zlib` compression/decompression.

+> These tasks are handled by the thread pool (default size: 4 threads, adjustable via `UV_THREADPOOL_SIZE`).
+> Once complete, the results are sent back to the event loop for callback execution.